 So how do you change?
-James Dobson, in his book Love Must be Tough, talked about letting a person experience the consequences of their actions.
+Thought #4 in my book 9 Thoughts That Can Change Your Marriage is all about figuring out how to change that dynamic in your marriage.
+And one of the best ways to do that is to allow your spouse to reap what they sow–to allow them to experience the consequences of their actions.
 To truly love someone is to want the best for them.
 If you have a spouse who is very negative, that is not God’s best.

 These changes that I’m going to talk about won’t work if you’re angry or out to get your spouse.
 They won’t work if you’re thinking leaving is the better solution.
 If you keep that anger and that bitterness, the changes will create a “now it’s your turn to see how it feels” pattern, and that’s even worse.
 But if you dedicate yourself to God’s best for your marriage and for yourself, you just may find that things change.